phonedude/cs533-f23/assignments/Thennakoon/4/README.md

  * [frame-path-attack/index_c.js](index_c.js) - server used to render child.html
  * [frame-path-attack/index_p.js](index_p.js) - server used to render parent.html

- ### Youtube video is available at: https://youtu.be/FRpULEejpPA
+ ### Youtube video for frame-path-attack is available at: https://youtu.be/FRpULEejpPA

  * child.html page with a cookie having path attribute.